 Silicon Valley Jewish Music Festival

-Join us on a beautiful Sunday afternoon on the JCC Field for great music, great food, and great fun.
+More than 1,500 people gathered on a beautiful Sunday afternoon on the JCC Field for great music, great food, and great fun.
 The festival is the South Bay's biggest annual Jewish music event.
-In addition to an amazing lineup of local, national, and international musicians, there will be food for sale from local restaurants and activities for the whole family, including a climbing wall, bounce house, crafts, tie dye, balloon animals, and more.
+In addition to an amazing lineup of local, national, and international musicians, there was food for sale from local restaurants and activities for the whole family, including a climbing wall, crafts, tie dye, balloon animals, and more.
+Our 2014 line-up included beloved children's rock band the Macaroons, yeshiva-boy punk rockers the Groggers, singer-songwriter Brian Joseph, and Israeli superstar David Broza.
+Read about the artists below.

 One of the most dynamic singer-songwriter instrumentalists in the world, multiplatinum Israeli icon David Broza has won the hearts of audiences with magnetic performances and soulful lyrics.
 His virtuosic guitar playing fuses Israeli, Spanish, and English musical influences; his flamenco rhythms blend with intricate rock-and-roll finger picking.
 His enduring career has been defined by over twenty-five successful albums and numerous awards.